-We are on to the 2023 season now and the F1 odds are already available as we prepare for the season-opening Bahrain GP on Sunday.
+We are on to the 2023 season now and the F1 odds are already available for the Azerbaijan Grand Prix in Baku at the end of this month.

 Pre-season testing is now in the rear view mirror and it provided a ton of clues for bettors hoping to net some dollars early in the year.

 Max Verstappen is a red-hot favorite to claim a third straight drivers’ title after winning two out of the three races so far this season.
 Lewis Hamilton though looks a world away from competing for an eighth title.

 Ferrari, best we don’t talk about them too much after a horrible start to 2023 when all that pre-season optimism disappeared into dust…

 Verstappen enjoyed an incredible season in 2022, claiming 15 Grand Prix wins (a new record) en route to that second consecutive world title.
 If Abu Dhabi 2021 had been shrouded in controversy, this was nothing of the sort.
 The Dutchman was utterly dominant – there was no position from which he could not win.

 So far 2023 looks a case of rinse and repeat – Verstappen has won two races and finished P2 in the other after starting way down in P15 on the grid.

 Here is all you need to know about the F1 odds in 2023.

 So we have a four-week wait now until the next race in Azerbaijan on Sunday April 30.

 The odds though are already available, and here is the line to win the race: